2026 LEAGUE RULES

 SCORE SHEETS

-All score sheets and money collected must be left in the box at The Union Inn by no later than 8pm on the Sunday following the game, unless the organiser is contacted, and it is agreed that the sheet may be handed in late.
+All score sheets and money collected must be left in the box at The ROYAL EXCHANGE by no later than 8pm on the Sunday following the game, unless the organiser is contacted, and it is agreed that the sheet may be handed in late.
 It is the responsibility of the winning captain to see that this is done, or his team will forfeit the game 8-0 to the opposition.
 The winning Captain will also be responsible for ensuring that any money is paid to the league for BOTH teams, even of the sheet is late.

 PRIZES